in2greece-logo

 Where is Greece located

-Greece located at the SE end of Europe, where three continents meet: Europe, Asia and Africa.
-Its area is small, but its spiritual radiation is very large.
+The area of Greece is small, but its spiritual radiation is very large.
 This is where the ancient culture of antiquity developed.
 Geographically, it belongs to the family of 33 European countries, in which it ranks 13th in area.
 Globally, its area corresponds to less than 1/1000 of the total land area.
 The state of the country is a Presidential Republic.
 Athens is the capital.
 The Greek space has undergone many changes in the course of history.
 Its natural map has also undergone alterations and its physiognomy has changed in many places.
-The location and geography of Greece particularly favored the development of maritime trade and exchanges in the eastern Mediterranean, which was the most important region of the world until the 16th century and which is still of great importance.
+The location and geography of Greece particularly favoured the development of maritime trade and exchanges in the eastern Mediterranean, which was the most important region of the world until the 16th century and which is still of great importance.

 Today, this remarkable geographical position of Greece gives it another opportunity to play an important role in trade and political relations with the developing countries of the Near East and Africa and opens new prospects for economic activity in relation to its huge merchant fleet.